Decoy effect: Why it matters in business?

 What are its effects?
 How does it impact business?

-The decoy effect can have many implications on an upcoming or established business.
+The decoy effect can have many implications for an upcoming or established business.
 Let us see what:

 • Making bad financial choices:

-You are likely to be lured by manufacturers and marketers in buying products and services by offering you various options.
+You are likely to be lured by manufacturers and marketers to buy products and services by offering you various options.
 Therefore if you fall victim to the decoy effect, you are likely to overspend in order to get more value.

 However, in reality, that value with all options remains more or less the same.
 Therefore with the decoy in effect, you may overspend and disrupt your finances.